 DIY Music Server

 Member Carl F submitted a nice write-up concerning his process for setting up a home music server.
 Images haven't been transferred to this page yet, but for the most part they deal with a specific software package you may or may not use.
-Carl's original submission is attached below as a PDF for those interested.
+Carl's original submission is attached above as a PDF for those interested.

 My Music Server; How I Did It After several years and any number of presentations on computer based audio (i.e., music servers in my mind), I decided to build one.
 In doing this I had a great deal of guidance and encouragement from Luke McCready and Oliver Masciarotte, “OMas” inside the Hennepin County Library system.
 Thank you both a lot; any mistakes in this document are mine.